snowflakedb/SnowAlert/README.md

 At Snowflake, we switched from our old SIEM to putting all of our security events, along with various report output, directly into Snowflake.

-Having our security data in Snowflake means that we can query it using SQL using a serverless platform like AWS Lambda and get alerts that are more reliable and less noisy.
+Having our security data in Snowflake means that we can query it in SQL using a server-less platform like AWS Lambda and get alerts that are more reliable and less noisy.

 Developing for Snowflake has been easy using the existing Python connector and built-in support for JSON.